 property of the

-Win32HeaderItemFormat helper object (see Determining Header Items' Format Settings).
+Win32HeaderItemFormat helper object (see Determining Header Items' Format Settings in Desktop Windows Applications).
 It returns True if the specified header item is working-with-owner-drawn.

 If the tested header control is working-with-owner-drawn, TestComplete identifies its individual items using indexes.
 This means that TestComplete records actions with working-with-owner-drawn header items using their indexes.
 When writing tests manually, you should also specify working-with-owner-drawn header items using indexes, for example: